tnicolas/pyql/docs/source/cython_wrapper.rst

 types used in declaring arguments are defined in ''types.pxi''.

 The clause 'except +' signals that the method may throw an exception.
-It is indispensible to append this clause to every declaration.
+It is important to append this clause to methods raising C++ exception to make sure they will be converted to Python exception and no segfaults..
 Without it, an exception thrown in QL will terminate the python process.

 .. warning:: Do not use Cython/distutils directive in the .pyx files.